 Leonard modified his High-Intensity Interval Training (HIIT)-based program to observe how students’ effort level changed as measured by the ZONE’s heart rate reports generated after each session.
 With the data in hand, Leonard will spend part of his summer rethinking his approach to next year.

-“We’re just trying to find out exactly which [activities are] best, and a lot of it’s on them,” he said.
+“We’re just trying to find out exactly which best, and a lot of it’s on them,” he said.
 “We just want to give the students the maximum time possible to get in and stay in their target zone.”

 The students’ collective heart rate data enabled Leonard to see with more than his two eyes, which can’t always focus on each of the 25 students in each class.
 The data showed him that:

 - Students regularly give their best effort regardless of that day’s activity;